d2cio/docs/docs/getting-started/cloud-providers.md

 6. Click **Create policy**
 7. Now you can [Generate AWS credentials](/getting-started/cloud-providers/#generate-aws-credentials) with your own policy

-## Digital Ocean
+## DigitalOcean

-### Digital Ocean QuickStart integration
+### DigitalOcean QuickStart integration

 1. Sign in into your [D2C account](https://panel.d2c.io/account/login)
 2. Click **+ Create host**
 3. Click **Add provider** and choose **Digital Ocean**
-4. Paste your Digital Ocean token
+4. Click connect and sign in into your Digital Ocean account

-### Authorize D2C to your Digital Ocean

-If you do not have Digital Ocean token, you can create one with the Digital Ocean account

-1. Open the Digital Ocean [API](https://cloud.digitalocean.com/settings/api/tokens) page
-2. Click **Generate New Token**
-3. Give the token a name and click **Generate Token**.
-Copy it
-4. Then follow the Digital Ocean QuickStart integration

 ## Vultr